vezel-dev/cathode/README.md

 ---

 Cathode is a toolkit for writing terminal-based applications.
-It is effectivel a complete replacement for System.Console.
+It is effectively a complete replacement for System.Console.

 With the Windows console host now supporting virtual terminal sequences, it